 I arranged with Jit to meet Mani on the last morning, whose professionalism and dedication shone through, as we discussed how the diet section operates and the many diets and allergies he caters for.
 Mani was looking after 160 passengers across two sittings and three restaurants, with two assistants who helped prepare the 'Mise En Place' or preparation of all the food.
 However during service, Mani was solely responsible for his diet section, so you have to remain cool, calm and collected and he has all these attributes.
 Jit commented that from a Head Waiter point of view, it was a pleasure to work with Mani, who was a team player and between them, they certainly were the A team.

 Note: After my two Ventura cruises Christmas 2017, I thought I would update my experiences, as a vegan passenger, one of eighteen vegans split across both cruises.
-The first nights dining is something P&O need to look at, with no vegan option on the menu, two vegans I met walked out on the first night, as they had never cruised with P&O before and had no idea what to do and their Head Waiter was not very helpful.
+I dined in The Glasshouse for the first time, read all about it here which was an excellent experience, purely down to lovely chef Hatta Rahim.
+The first nights dining is something P&O need to review, with no vegan option on the menu, two vegans I met who had never cruised with P&O before and had an unhelpful Head Waiter, walked out as they presumed they would not be fed.

-I also had several incidents in the MDR, being given non vegan food and worse food I am allergic to, so there are loopholes in the system for dietary requirements, that also need addressing.
-My head waiter Vimal was writing down my orders correctly, but cold starters were being served with egg mayo or products I was unclear of, so I refused to eat the dishes.
+I also had several incidents in the MDR, being given non vegan food and even worse food I am allergic to, so there are loopholes in the system for dietary requirements, that need addressing.
+My head waiter Vimal was writing down my orders correctly, but cold starters were being served with egg mayo or products I was unsure of so I refused to eat the dishes.

 Your vegan experience can be make or break depending on your Head Waiter and on my last three cruises, I was fortunate being looked after by Jit and Vimal, but other vegans I spoke to were not so lucky.